 Who am I?
 I’m a Registered Dietitian, UBC alumni, and Vancouverite trying to discover the world and my new niches of practice.
-I am currently an In-Store Dietitian with Loblaw and previously a Clinical Dietitian with Fraser Health with a focus on Thoracic/General Surgery and GI disorders on the Surgical Units at Surrey Memorial Hospital.
-One of my passions is working with individuals requiring home enteral nutrition (home tube feeds)!
-I recently worked at the Heart Function Clinic and General Practitioner Clinics in Abbotsford as part of the “Dietitians in GP Clinic” pilot project.
-I also have experience in other areas of practice including General Medicine, Oncology, Residential Care, Pediatrics and with itty bitty humans at the Neonatal ICU.
+I am currently an In-Store Dietitian with Loblaw and previously a full time Clinical Dietitian with Fraser Health with a focus on Thoracic/General Surgery and GI disorders on the Surgical Units at Surrey Memorial Hospital.
+My passions include working with individuals requiring gut health support (including IBS and IBD), individuals before or after surgeries and those requiring home enteral nutrition (home tube feeds)!
+I also have experience in other areas of practice including primary Care, General Medicine, Oncology, Residential Care, Pediatrics and with itty bitty humans at the Neonatal ICU.
 I love collaborating with clients/patients of all personalities/concerns and being challenged with unique medical conditions and nutrition questions.

 (Oh hey, that’s me!)

 Why the change from acute care to private practice?
-Although I love the team in acute care and working so closely with my patients, I also felt like I was losing touch with food.
+Although I love the team in hospital setting and working so closely with my patients, I also felt like I was losing touch with food.
 I became focused in my nutrition support bubble working with tube feeds and IV nutrition that I started to forget about why I became a dietitian – to get people to have a healthy and positive relationship with food.
 So, I decided to try a new area of practice working in the community (including various Family Physician clinics) and realized that I started to love my job even more!

 (Doesn’t that look nomalicious?!)